9922 Public Service Aide - Associate to Professionals (2021)

 Applicants: This recruitment supersedes all previous ones.
 If you have submitted a 9922 application in the past and wish to be eligible for this recruitment, you MUST reapply or else you will not be considered.

-Note: Please attach college transcripts, college diploma, or proof of college enrollment with your online application.
+Note: Please attach college transcripts or college diploma with your online application.
 File size is a 1 MB limit on each file attached to the application.

 APPOINTMENT TYPE: Temporary Exempt: This position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.